+A variety of bitter melon plant (Momordica charantia).
 A vine bearing a small bumpy skinned yellow or orange fruit.
 The leaves are used to make a bitter herbal tea that his regarded for its medicinal and purgative properties

 yup cerasee alright :P people would wanna drink this after Christmas to clean out their systems lol it's more than just bitter, more like unappeasing to the tongue lol